I’m sure you already know that Thailand is hot and humid all year round, and you might be wondering:

 - What should I pack for Thailand?

 In general, locals in Thailand dress very conservatively with knees and shoulders covered at all times.
 My husband’s cousins in Thailand almost never wear shorts that I’ve seen, even when it’s 90 degrees out.
 Though mostly locals turn a blind eye on what tourists wear except at temples.

 What to Wear in Thailand

-The best things to wear in Thailand for women are longer skirts and dresses, cropped or long pants with button down shirts or short sleeve tees.
-For men shorts and long pants with short sleeve tees, polo shirts, and long sleeved button downs.
+The best things to wear in Thailand for women are long skirts and dresses, cropped or long pants with button-down shirts or short sleeve tees.
+For men shorts and long pants with short sleeve tees, polo shirts, and long-sleeved button-downs.